AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 Solution: Admin Console
 Feature: Admin Console
 ---
+# Manage organization hierarchy

-# Applies to enterprise.
+Applies to enterprise.

 Learn how global administrators can manage the organization’s hierarchy in the Global Admin Console.

-# Manage organization hierarchy

 After you gain [access to the [!DNL Global Admin Console]](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html#request-access), you can create new organizations, add existing organizations to the hierarchy, delete organizations, and change a parent organization.
 [Sign in to the Global Admin Console](https://global-admin-console.adobe.com/)